-- 1. Wages must be at least the higher of: (a) the local "prevailing wage;" (b) the state or federal minimum wage, (c) the agreed-upon collective bargaining rate; or (d) the "adverse effect wage rate" (AEWR), which is the average wage of nonsupervisory field and livestock workers as determined by a USDA survey. - 2.
+- 1. Wages must be at least the higher of: (a) the local "prevailing wage for the particular job;" (b) the state or federal minimum wage, (c) the agreed-upon collective bargaining rate; or (d) the "adverse effect wage rate" (AEWR).
+Each year the DOL sets the AEWR for each state based on findings from USDA surveys of employers, using the average hourly wage of nonsupervisory field and livestock workers. - 2.
 Recruitment obligations require employers to use the Interstate Employment Service system and private-market methods, known as "positive recruitment," to locate U.S. workers. - 3.
-The "fifty percent rule" requires H-2A employers to hire any qualified, eligible U.S. worker who applies for work until one-half the season has ended.
+The "fifty percent rule" gives a job preference to U.S. workers.
+It requires H-2A employers to hire any qualified, eligible U.S. worker who applies for work until one-half the season has ended.
 Due to the nature of seasonal work, many farmworkers arrive after the first day of the season, and many farms do not need their full labor force until later in the season. - 4.
 The three-fourths minimum work guarantee requires that employers provide recruited workers with work for at least three-quarters of the number of hours in the job offer or pay for any shortfall (with exceptions for Acts of God).
-This provision protects against over-recruitment designed to drive down wages and guarantees income for migrants who travel long-distances. - 5.
-Workers who complete half the season at an H-2A program employer must be reimbursed for the transportation and subsistence costs associated with traveling to the place of employment.
-Those who complete the full season must be paid for their transportation costs of returning home.
+This provision protects against over-recruitment designed to drive down wages and guarantees income for migrants who travel long-distances.

-- 6. Employers must provide free housing that meets federal and state standards for their workers. - 7.
-Employers must provide workers' compensation insurance for occupational injuries. - 8.
-A prohibition on recruitment fees.
+- 5. Workers who complete half the season at an H-2A program employer must be reimbursed for the transportation and subsistence costs associated with traveling to the place of employment.
+Those who complete the full season must be paid for their transportation costs of returning home. - 6.
+Employers must provide free housing that meets federal and state standards for their workers. - 7.
+Employers must provide workers' compensation insurance for occupational injuries even when a state exempts agricultural employers from its workers' compensation law. - 8.
+A prohibition on charging workers recruitment fees.

 The H-2A program is inherently flawed.
 Workers in the H-2A temporary foreign agricultural worker program have often paid significant sums to recruiters to obtain jobs, visas, and transportation.
 They expect to work hard at jobs for which American workers are unavailable.
 They expect to be provided with livable housing and safe working conditions.
 And they expect to earn enough to return home and feed themselves and their families.
 Yet when they arrive in the United States, many H-2A workers find a much harsher reality.
-Social and geographic isolation, lower than advertised wages, less work than promised, dirty and dilapidated housing, dangerous working conditions, and even forced labor or slavery may be the experience of many guest workers.
-Because H-2A workers are only allowed to work for a single employer who can send them home at will, most H-2A workers will work to the limits of human endurance to keep their employers happy and are too fearful of retaliation to speak out about harsh or illegal working conditions.
+Social and geographic isolation, lower than advertised wages, less work than promised, dirty and dilapidated housing, dangerous working conditions, and even forced labor or slavery may be the experience of many guestworkers.
+Because H-2A workers are only allowed to work for a single employer and must leave the country when the job ends, most H-2A workers will work to the limits of human endurance to keep their employers happy and are too fearful of retaliation to speak out about harsh or illegal working conditions.
 All of these factors make H-2A workers extremely vulnerable to abuse and discrimination.